Leeds Pond

-Leeds Pond is a natural pond in Plandome Manor, in Nassau County, on Long Island, in New York, United States.
+Leeds Pond is a natural pond located adjacent to Manhasset Bay, within the Incorporated Village of Plandome Manor, in Nassau County, on Long Island, in New York, United States.

 Description

 Leeds Pond is located in Plandome Manor, New York.
 It is adjacent to Manhasset Bay, and is roughly 21.4 acres in total size.
+It is owned by the Town of North Hempstead.

 Leeds Pond Preserve

-Nassau County's 35-acre (14 ha) Leeds Pond Preserve is located adjacent to Leeds Pond.
+Nassau County's 35 acre Leeds Pond Preserve is located adjacent to Leeds Pond.
 It contains wooded areas and the Science Museum of Long Island.

 Leeds Pond Sub-Watershed

-The Leeds Pond Sub-Watershed is a sub-watershed of Manhasset Bay.
+The Leeds Pond Sub-Watershed is a sub-watershed of Manhasset Bay and the Manhasset Bay Watershed.
 The area of the watershed is approximately 2,275 acres.
 The storm water which flows into Leeds Pond then has an overflow discharge into Manhasset Bay.
 Much of the area within watershed's boundaries is developed, and most stormwater in the watershed therefore enters the pond via. storm drains.

 Communities either partially or wholly within the Leeds Pond Sub-Watershed include: